 Include your school(s), major(s), minor(s) and study away programs.
 First-years can include high school test scores, awards, and honors; juniors and seniors should limit this information to college accomplishments.

 Include at least two entries on your profile.
 Remember that “experience” is a broad term, so internships, clubs, community service, Greek organizations, jobs, and teams could all potentially go in this section.
-Write short, specific descriptions in prose, not bullet points, of your positions, emphasizing the results of your efforts (e.g. “My blogging contest created a 21% increase in survey responses” vs. “I directed a successful marketing campaign.”)
+Write short, specific descriptions in prose, not bullet points, of your positions, emphasizing the results of your efforts (e.g. “My blogging contest generated a 21% increase in survey responses” vs. “I directed a successful marketing campaign.”)
 You can leave some of your responsibilities out if you’d rather explain your more fruitful endeavors in more depth.

 Add a minimum of five (and up to fifty!) skills to your profile.
 Not sure what to include?
 Look for terminology in job descriptions and on profiles of people with positions toward which you aspire.